CantarinoG/design-pattern-study/behavioral/README.md

 # Behavioral Design Patterns

 ## Chain of Responsibility:
-asses a request along a chain of handlers, where each handler either handles the request or passes it to the next handler in the chain.
+Passes a request along a chain of handlers, where each handler either handles the request or passes it to the next handler in the chain.
 This pattern decouples the sender of a request from its receivers.

 ## Command:
 Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
 It also provides support for undoable operations.